 1. KASA ($960K/year)

-Kartik Gurmule (from Nagpur, Maharashtra, India) started KASA about 4 years ago.
+Kartik Gurmule (from Nagpur, Maharashtra, India) started KASA over 4 years ago.

 I am Kartik Gurmule, Founder at KASA, and Co-Founder at Dropshyp.
 KASA is an online luxury shoe and accessory boutique with over 270 luxury shoes in the collection.